Chart Color Schemes

 Hallett Cove's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The area has approximately 51% private health cover, slightly lower than the average SA2 area (~6,531 people).
-The most prevalent medical conditions are arthritis (8.4%) and asthma (7.8%), with 68.5% of residents reporting no medical ailments, comparable to Greater Adelaide's 68.1%.
-Hallett Cove has a higher proportion of seniors aged 65 and over at 21.7% (2,762 people), compared to Greater Adelaide's 19.2%.
-Notably, health outcomes among seniors in Hallett Cove are stronger than those in the general population.
+Common health conditions are seen at a standard level across both young and old age cohorts.
+Approximately 51% of Hallett Cove's total population (~6,531 people) have private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (8.4%) and asthma (7.8%).
+Around 68.5% of residents report being completely clear of medical ailments, similar to Greater Adelaide's 68.1%.
+Hallett Cove has a higher proportion of seniors aged 65 and over at 21.7%, compared to Greater Adelaide's 19.2%.
+Despite this, health outcomes among seniors in Hallett Cove are strong, even outperforming the general population in health metrics.

 Frequently Asked Questions - Health